Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 The object of observation and description of a soil is almost always a soil profile or *pedon*.
-Officially, a soil pedon is defined as a body of soil having a limited horizonal extent of no more than 1–2m in horizontal and a vertical dimension ($d$) that typically extends to only 1–2m but may occasionally extend to greater depths.
-In practice, the vast majority of soil profile data pertain to soil observations and samples collected over very limited horizontal dimensions (10–50cm) and down to depths of maximum 1–2m.
+Officially, a soil pedon is defined as a body of soil having a limited horizonal extent of no more than 1–2 m in horizontal and a vertical dimension ($d$) that typically extends to only 1–2 m but may occasionally extend to greater depths.
+In practice, the vast majority of soil profile data pertain to soil observations and samples collected over very limited horizontal dimensions (10–50 cm) and down to depths of maximum 1–2 m.

 In geostatistical terms, soil observations more commonly collected at point support, meaning that they are representative of a point in space